cssnr/npmstat/CONTRIBUTING.md

 ## Build

-This project is using Hatchling.
+This project is using Hatchling and GitHub actions.

 ```shell
 uv run hatch build
 ```

+The version is set from the release tag in the [release.yaml](.github/workflows/release.yaml).

 - Hatch: https://hatch.pypa.io/latest/